shaloo/docs.arcana/docs/relnotes/rn-beta-auth-v0.3.0.md

   - The {{config.extra.arcana.company_name}} Storage SDK is no longer supported.
 If you were using the Storage SDK in your application, contact the {{config.extra.arcana.company_name}} support team.

-  - The activity tab was earlier located next to the assets tab on the main {{config.extra.arcana.wallet_name}} screen.
-All the information in the activity tab earlier can now be accessed via the newly added notifications screen.
+  - The activity tab was earlier located next to the assets tab in the {{config.extra.arcana.wallet_name}} UI.
+All the information displayed in the activity tab earlier can now be accessed via the newly added notifications tab.

 ## Bug Fixes